 This clause shall not be modified except to increase the figure for approval.

-Any participant in attendance may vote on motions in a PAR Study Group.
+Any participant in attendance (for a PAR Study Group developing a PAR under the individual method) or entity, as defined in Clause 5.2.1.2 “Membership requirements for standards developed under the entity method” in the IEEE-SA Standards Board Bylaws (for a PAR Study Group developing a PAR under the entity method) may vote on motions in a PAR Study Group.

-Approval shall be by an approval vote of at least 75% of those present and voting either “approve” or “disapprove.”
+Approval shall be by a greater than 75% approval vote of those present and voting either “approve” or “disapprove.”

 5.5.4 Submission of a PAR to the Standards Committee